-First, educational peers' racial composition and socioeconomic status can have a consequential impact on students' policy views and partisanship (Boisjoly et al., 2006; Mendelberg et al., 2017; Londono-Velez, 2021; Billings et al., 2021).
-Figure 6 demonstrates that the UC's top percentile policy drew students toward campuses that differed from counterfactual colleges in both racial and socioeconomic composition.
-Students enrolling at highly selective UCs were exposed to peers who were less likely to be White or Hispanic and were more likely to be affluent, Asian Americans, or international students.17 Table 7 displays the results formally across six specifications.
-Crossing the eligibility threshold led to a 1.2 percentage point increase in peers from the top 5 percent of the income distribution, a 3,000 dollar increase in median peer household income, and a 1.3 percentage point increase in Asian Americans or international students.18
+leges in both racial and socioeconomic composition.
+Students enrolling at highly selective UCs were exposed to peers who were less likely to be White or Hispanic and were more likely to be affluent, Asian Americans, or international students.19 Table 7 displays the results formally across six specifications.
+Crossing the eligibility threshold led to a 1.2 percentage point increase in peers from the top 5 percent of the income distribution, a 3,000 dollar increase in median peer household income, and a 1.3 percentage point increase in Asian Americans or international students.20

-Second, students' policy views or behavior may be directly influenced by the religious or ideological views of their college peers (Braghieri, 2021).
+Second, students' policy views or behavior may be directly influenced by the religious or ideological views of their college peers (Uecker et al., 2007; Braghieri, 2021).
 Strother et al. (2021) find that college freshmen converge toward the ideological views of their exogeneously assigned roommates, with conservative entering freshmen especially elastic to the views of liberals.
-In Table F.1, a large-scale survey demonstrates that entering UC students are more likely to self-identify as liberal or far-left than entering students at private colleges, CSU campuses, and community colleges.19 This higher rate of left-liberal self-identification maps to both left-wing economic policy and progressive sociocultural values (See Tables F.2 through F.6).
+In Table F.1, a large-scale survey demonstrates that entering UC students are more likely to self-identify as liberal or far-left than entering students at private colleges, CSU campuses, and community colleges.21 This higher rate of left-liberal self-identification maps to both left-wing economic policy and progressive sociocultural values (See Tables F.2 through F.6).
 The latter may be related to the lower fraction of UC students who self-identify as Christians relative to those who are Jewish, members of other faiths, or secular (See Table F.7).